iuec/uec-tech-standards/_pages/emerging/cds-api-demo-implementation.md

 <p style="text-align:center;"><a href="images/ems-demo-homepage.png"><img src="images/ems-demo-homepage.png" alt="The EMS Test Harness home page" title="The EMS Test Harness home page" style="max-width:100%"></a></p>

 This gives a selection of patients and CDSS suppliers.
 The list of suppliers can be changed by going to Admin > Manage CDSS Suppliers.
 New suppliers can be added, removed or altered (using the Edit button).
-New scenarios can be added when editing a supplier but please note that new scenarios will not work unless the scenario is also added into the supplier stub database.
+New scenarios can be added when editing a supplier but please note that new scenarios will not work unless the scenario is also added into the supplier CDSS database.

 To run through a scenario you must
 - Begin on the Home page
 - Select a patient by clicking on one of their names
-- Select a test stub
+- Select a test CDSS
-- Once a stub is selected the user is given a list of service definitions
+- Once a CDSS is selected the user is given a list of service definitions
 - Select the service definition you wish to run and click the Launch button.

 When running through a scenario you will be presented with a series of questions.
 Answer the questions and click Continue until the scenario ends.
 Previous answers may be amended using the Back button.
 When the scenario ends the user is shown a suggested action or care plan.
 Start over by clicking on the Home link at the top of the page and selecting a new patient and supplier.